story105/CompilerConstructionPLEASEWORK/Typechecker/Scala/README.md

 # CPPTypeCheckerScala
-A type checker for a subset of C++ written in Scala
+A type checker for a subset of C++ written in Scala.

 Set up and written by Samuel Balco following Chapter 4 of [Implementing Programming Languages]() by Aarne Ranta and the corresponding [Assignment 2]().